Calbabreaker/yacpm/README.md

 ## Features

 -   No need to install a program; just include the cmake file
--   Only fetch required directories (using git sparse-checkout) unlike tradtitional git submodules
+-   Only fetch required directories (using git sparse-checkout) unlike traditional git submodules
--   Library code is in project direcory so library code can be easily accessed
+-   Package code is in project directory making package code easily accessible
 -   Can specify other libraries not found in default packages

 ## Requirements